-Jaundice is not a disease in itself.
-The yellow skin and eyes, which are the symptoms of jaundice, point at an underlying condition.
-They indicate the presence of excessive amounts of bilirubin in the blood.
+Jaundice is not a disease but a symptom that indicates an underlying condition.
+The yellow skin and eyes indicate the presence of excessive amounts of bilirubin in the blood.

-Jaundice can happen in adults, children and newborns.
-It is very common in newborns but happens for a different reason.
+Jaundice can happen in adults, children, and newborns.
+It is very common in newborns, but the cause for newborn jaundice is different.
 In older children, the condition is rare.
-Here, MomJunction deals with jaundice in children, who are grown up and not just-born.
-Read on to know about the types of jaundice, the reasons for the condition and how it can be treated.
+Here, MomJunction talks about jaundice in children other than newborns.
+Read on to know about the types of jaundice, the reasons for the condition, and how it can be treated.

 What is Jaundice?

 Jaundice is a condition that results in yellowing of the skin and the white part of the eye, called the Sclerae.
 It occurs when there is excess bilirubin in the body.
 Bilirubin or bile is a yellowish fluid that the liver produces.
 The fluid aids in digestion and comes out of the body through the stool.
 When it does not go out, its content increases in the body, leading to a condition called hyperbilirubinemia, which causes yellow skin or jaundice (1).

 Typically, jaundice in children, as it is in adults, can be of three types (2).

 - Obstructive jaundice is a condition that occurs when the normal or natural elimination of bile from the body is obstructed.
 This leads to excess bile in the liver.

 - Hemolytic or pre-hepatic jaundice occurs when the breakdown of the red blood cells is accelerated (hemolysis), resulting in excess production of bile in the body.

 - Jaundice caused due to liver injury, or liver-related illness is Hepatocellular or Intra-hepatic jaundice.